comseg007/newE/README.md

 GitHub: [comseg007](https://github.com/comseg007)

 ## Feedback & Community
-If you have questions, suggestions, or want to share your experience, please use [Issues](https://github.com/comseg007/newE/issues) or [Discussions](https://github.com/comseg007/newE/discussions) on GitHub.
+If you have questions, suggestions, or want to share your experience, please use Issues or Discussions on GitHub.
 We welcome all feedback and contributions!

----

-*newE is an educational tool and language experiment.
+newE is an educational tool and language experiment.
 The simplified grammar is not standard English, but aims to help beginners learn more easily.
-For more information or collaboration, feel free to contact the author.*
+For more information or collaboration, feel free to contact the author.